s4/docs/source/manual/client_usage.rst

   }

-The first response (request ``id`` 0) was sent to a PE, and that PE responded with its output class naem as requested.
+The first response (request ``id`` 0) was sent to a PE, and that PE responded with its output class name as requested.
 The second query (request ``id`` 1) was targeted at a joiner corresponding to the key value ``"*"``.
 No such PE exists, so an exception was thrown.